BriantOliveira/Personal-Notebook/neural-networks.md

 * Train on a mix of old and new data.
 * Prevent the system from changing the weights too much.
-* Train two networks, one for old data and one for new data
+* Ignore the issue and hope that everything will be OK.

 **3- **_Which of the following are good reasons for why are interested in unsupervised learning?_

-* It lets us avoid supervised learning entirely.
+* It allows academic researchers to publish more papers.

 * It can be used to learn features that may help with supervised tasks.
 * It allows us to learn from vast amounts of unlabelled data.